Last updated on June 18th, 2021 at 04:45 pm

-Easy M&M’s® Twister Cookies are topped with a simple icing and colorful M&M’s® Peanut Butter, a fun dessert for a game night party.
+Easy M&M’s Twister Cookies are topped with a simple icing and colorful M&M’s Peanut Butter.

-The M&M’s® Twister Cookies are incredibly easy to make, these are sugar cookies topped with a simple icing and M&M’s® Peanut Butter.
-What can be better than cookies topped with M&M’s® Peanut Butter?!
-Here is a step by step tutorial on how to make them:
+These M&M’s Twister Cookies are incredibly easy to make.
+They are sugar cookies topped with a simple icing and M&M’s Peanut Butter.
+What can be better than cookies topped with M&M’s Peanut Butter.
+In addition, they are colorful and beautiful, and can be topped with various candies.

 - ¾ teaspoon baking powder

 - 1 cup unsalted butter (softened)